shushugah/bvsa-blog/_posts/2020-02-12-save-your-kiez-fight-amazon.md

 title: Save Your Kiez - Fight Amazon
 content_img_path: /images/amazon_cat.jpg
 date: 2020-02-21T23:59:01.779Z
+excerpt: >-
+  Join the demonstration against the Amazon Tower in Berlin on 22nd February 2020.
-thumb_img_path: ''
+thumb_img_path: /images/amazon_cat.jpg
 layout: post
 ---
 Demonstration for a common future

 The secret of the construction site at the Warsaw Bridge has been revealed: None other than the Internet giant Amazon wants to move into the 140-meter-high high-rise building called EDGE East Side Berlin with 3,500 well-paid workers.
 Companies such as Zalando, Lieferando and many others are also currently opening headquarters or building their own giant projects.
 This is just a small glimpse of the coming changes in Berlin.

 Together we want to demonstrate on February 22 against Amazon and for a city from below.